-To further support our discussion of Japan and the United States, we use the patent data from European Patent Office.
-Details on the data are in Appendix C. We initially rely solely on the patents originating in the United States and Japan.
-We have data back to patents filed in 1978 and include patents filed until 2009.
+To further support our discussion of Japan and the United States, we use the patent data from European Patent Office (details in Appendix C).
+We use patents originating in the United States and Japan, filed between 1978 and 2009.
 We focus on the measure of generality from Hall, Jaffe and Trajtenberg (2001) (defined in the introduction) which is the closest empirical parallel to our notion of the broad appeal of innovation: in this framework low generality corresponds to relationship-specific innovations and high generality corresponds to the broader more general innovations of Section 2.
-This leaves us with a total of 337,916 patents with information on generality.
-In column (I) in table 1 we simply regress the generality of a patent on a dummy for the United States being the origin.
-This is an analogue of Figure 1, which shows that US patents are on average more general than Japanese, albeit not by much.
+The generality measure is available for 337,913 Japanese or U.S. patents (44.5\% are US patents).
+Table 1 shows summary statistics on the two variables of interest.
+In column (I) in table 2 we simply regress the generality of a patent on a dummy for the United States being the country of origin.
+This is an analogue of Figure 1, which shows that US patents are on average more general than Japanese.
+In the regression the 'generality' measure has been standardized to have mean 0 and standard deviation 1, so the estimate suggests that a US. patent is 5.5 percent of a standard deviation more general than a Japanese patent.
 In column (II) we introduce fixed effects for the two-digit NACE code as well as the year of filing for the patents.
+This isolates the difference for Japanese and US patents within